ajhudson/nx-demo/README.md

 18. Repeat the previous step for _second-app_.

-19. Check in the repo in it's current state.
+19. Commit the repo into git in its current state.

+20. If you now run `pnpm nx show projects --affected` it should return nothing as there are no new changes.
+But if you make a small change to the [boring-label.tsx](./my-monorepo/libs/boring-label/src/lib/boring-label.tsx) component, check the change into git, then re-run it'll show